Originally written July 8, 2016

 Sadly Aimee’s battle with cancer has not been my last to witness.
 My picture book “Be Still & Know That I Am God” is filled with my friend Marilyn’s favorite verses.
 I created it for her as she was fighting lung cancer.

-My sister-friend Tiffany has been dealing with breast cancer for the last year and a half – you can read more about her journey at TiffanyAOlson.com.
+In 2016, my sister-friend Tiffany had her own tough journey of dealing with breast cancer.
+You can read more about her journey at TiffanyAOlson.com.

 Aimee’s death is also not the last I have witnessed.
-I was there with my friend Marilyn and her daughter (also a long-time friend), as she took her last breath and was ushered into heaven.
+I was there with my Kristen as her mother, (and my friend) Marilyn, took her last breath and was ushered into heaven.

 I have no answers why that any of these things have happened.
 But, what I do know, is that when I look back I can see God’s hand moving and directing events along the way.
 I see His provision and care.

 Life is a journey that has to be taken step-by-step.
-When we take that next step in faith, God does provide a place for our feet to land.
-It may not be an easy step, in fact it may be incredibly hard.
-And we don’t always understand His reasons or the direction He is taking us, but we learn to take that next step anyway.
+When we take that next step in faith, God does indeed provide a place for our feet to land.
+It may not be an easy step.
+In fact, it may be incredibly hard.
+And we don’t always understand His reasons or the direction He is taking us, but we learn to take that next step, anyway.

 Taking that next step, even in the midst of the grief, the unknown, and the unseen, knowing God will never leave us or forsake us, isn’t that what faith is?